‘Does Political Violence Work?’ – Reflections on a British Academy Panel

 - Non-violent insurrection is a more effective tool for recruiting support from members of mainstream society.
 It is also particularly effective at achieving gender parity in its recruitment.

-- Strikes and stay-at-home demonstrations are incredibly powerful tools of non-violent insurrection movements, because they are hard for repress and suppress.
+- Strikes and stay-at-home demonstrations are incredibly powerful tools of non-violent insurrection movements, because they are hard for other actors to repress and suppress.

 - There are a whole host of issues surrounding the definition of terrorism, including whether to include state terrorism, and how to categorize civilian resistance which is backed by foreign states.